masaponto/masaponto.github.io/README.md

 ## URL
 http://masaponto.github.io/

-This site uses Twitter Bootstrap, Font Awesome, and theme from Boostwatch.
+This site uses Twitter Bootstrap, Font Awesome, and theme from Bootswatch.

 ## License
 - This software uses Bootsrap, which is licensed by the MIT License.